A Critical, Creative and Collaborative Conversation

-The purpose of this project is to explore what many American’s actually think about their country, its constitution and how the nation’s founding principles are truly upheld by their representatives.
+The purpose of this blog is to explore what the American people and our friends abroad actually think about this country, its constitution and how the nation’s founding principles are or are not upheld by their elected leaders.

-I plan to travel across the country and gather impressions through real-life conversations with Americans.

-On this journey I visited with a wide variety of people: students, business leaders, religious leaders, academics, clerks, taxi drivers, people I met on the street and in pubs, and even an appellate court judge.
+I also want to know how people of other nations view the USA and our adherence to democratic principles.
+During that same time period I visited 19 countries and had the privilege of meeting a wide variety of people: students, business leaders, religious leaders, academics, clerks, taxi drivers, people I met in parks and in pubs, and appellate court judges in Belgium and the Netherlands.

-What are the questions on your mind regarding U.S. policies and practices at home and abroad?
+I would love to hear your thoughts.
+What are the issues on your mind regarding U.S. policies and practices at home and abroad?
 What do you think the pressing issues are for the USA?
 What do you think are the bedrock principles that this nation was built on, and how do you think we the people and our elected representatives are measuring up to them?